bitpoke/stack/docs/quickstarts/install-stack-on-gke.md

     -f "https://raw.githubusercontent.com/presslabs/stack/master/presets/gke.yaml"
 ```

-Those preset values will request basic resources for each component: `256Mi` RAM and `100m` CPU.
+The preset values will request basic resources for each component: `256Mi` RAM and `100m` CPU.

 That's pretty much it!
 You have Stack up and running on your cluster!